AdobeDocs/experience-manager-cloud-service.ja-JP/help/sites-cloud/integrating/integration-adobe-target-ims.md

       >[!NOTE]
       >
-      >For IMS this value needs to be taken from Target itself.
+      >For IMS, this value must be taken from Target itself.
 You can log into Target and extract the Tenant ID from the URL.
       >
       >For example, if the URL is:
       >